Expansivity theory and Sendov's conjecture: Simple and compact expansions

-In this section we study a particular type of expansion.
+In this section, we study a particular type of expansion.
 The main tool in the classification of these types of expansion is the concept of rotation of the boundary of an expansion.
-We launch more formally the following language: